pfbrowning/ng-radio/README.md

     - Fix non-configurable errors
     - Enable strictPropertyInitialization
     - Enable noImplicitAny
-  - Refactor deprecated Material components
   - Separate the models for current station, favorite station, and radio browser result
-  - Research BFF, token handler pattern, etc, to decide whether it's a good fit for my app
+  - Move "stateful "now-playing" query logic for everything other than the streaming station from radio proxy back to the app.
   - Refactor LoggingService as desired
     - Genericize logging providers with a contract interface
     - Simplify logic
-  - Investigate whether Websockets might be a better solution than Socket.IO
   - App-wide code review & refactor based on things learned since writing what we have thus far
+    - General
+    - Store normalization
+    - Action hygiene
   - Finish [image-proxy](https://github.com/pfbrowning/image-proxy)
   - Finish [radio-proxy](https://github.com/pfbrowning/radio-proxy)
+  - Research BFF, token handler pattern, etc, to decide whether it's a good fit for my app
   - Research to decide whether to utilize NX
 - Bugs
   - The main page fails to load when the radio browser API is down.